mkoeppe/sympow/README.md

 Modular Degree is 464
 ```

-Analytic ranks can be computed with the -analrank option.
+Analytic ranks can be computed with the -analrank option:
 ```sh
 sympow -curve "[1,2,3,4,5]" -analrank
 ```